 Want to know more about the benefits and disadvantages of debt relief and debt settlement?
 Check out this video to learn more.

-Before you make any decision, make sure you’ve consulted a lawyer to discuss your options.
-For individuals, there are two common types of bankruptcy:
+Pro tip: Before you make any decision, make sure you’ve consulted a lawyer to discuss your options.
+Bankruptcy laws are complicated.
+Many law firms offer a free initial consultation.

 Chapter 7 bankruptcy